Our highly experienced team is passionate about helping social enterprises and mission led organisations achieve their goals.

 In 2011 Alastair spent six months in the Northern Territory visiting many remote Indigenous communities whilst making the documentary ‘Northern Lights: A season with NT Thunder’ giving him a first hand perspective into the problems facing Indigenous Australians.
 He has spent much of his time working with disadvantaged groups with a particular focus on the homeless.

 Sandra Kemp, Director of Operations

 Sandra has worked in the finance industry for 15 years, the last 11 of which were with Macquarie Group in the role of Operations Manager, Macquarie Research.
 Sandra has extensive project management and operations experience in Australia and internationally.
 She has worked across the commercial and community/NFP sector and commenced her career with NSW Department of Land & Water Conservation as a Hydrologist.
-Sandra is currently completing her Masters of Information Studies and is using her extensive skills at SEFA to establish the business and processes that will support SEFA becoming Australia’s premier loan fund for social enterprises.
+Sandra has been with SEFA since the organisation began and was responsible for setting up the business operations.